joseph-a-levine/authoring/_older/april_2023.md

    We will miss him.

 - •"Comedy of Errors," by William Shakespeare.
-The critics call
+The play with the most consensus from critics.
+Impeccable farce; even as Shakespeare's earliest play, there's wit and beauty in the language, and just the right amount of mysticism.
+Hints of "Midsummer Night's Dream" and "Othello" recur.
+There are no good performances online; recommendations are welcome!